 The main theories of why this is the case are :

 The alternative theory which Virgin Media itself seems to think might be the case is it’s their CPE causing the performance problem for customers.
-This however is also debated as the issue has been proven to occur on the first version of the SuperHub and up.
+It has been reported the Hub4 does not have the same performance problems, hinting that it’s possibly tied to CPU.

 The many theories as to what the specific issue is can be talked about at length.
 Ultimately, it doesn’t really matter as it is worth highlighting that 6in4 is also a transitional technology and shouldn’t be used forever either, so holding out on 6in4 is basically just like not deploying IPv6 anyway.
 The real “fix” here is to demonstrate to Virgin Media that IPv6 is needed now.
 Thus resolving the lack of native IPv6 problem and negating the need to use any form of transitional IPv6 technology and indirectly resolving the 6in4 issue by making it redundant.